-Dealing with Mandrel Misalignment in Rotary Control Devices
+Dealing with Mandrel Misalignment in Rotating Control Devices

 The mandrel of a rotary control device (RCD) can experience significant lateral misalignment relative to the seal housings.
 Because the components of an RCD are large, the manufacturing tolerances and component mounting clearances tend to be relatively large.
 The bearing internal running clearance may also be relatively large.